 Manchego is the king of Spanish cheeses.
 It’s one of the great tastes of Spain.
 But beware – lots of the cheeses on sale in a Spanish charcutería (delicatessen) look the same.
-So how do you know you’re buying the good stuff, genuine Manchego?
-Read on….
+So here’s my guide on how to buy the best (and genuine) Manchego.

 First of all, queso manchego has to be made from sheep milk, which gives it a distinctive flavour.
 But not just any old sheep – the genuine article has to be from the manchega breed (la raza manchega).